elasticdev/featured/stacks/_ed_configs/lambda_go/_documentation/README.md

-# Deployiing Go application with lambda on AWS
+# Deploying Go application with lambda on AWS